How to accept cryptocurrency payments as a business (2026 Guide)

 Once you've selected your provider, you'll need to go through onboarding and verification to set up your business account which can take a few weeks.

-Step 2 - Integrate into your website
+Step 2 - Integrate the gateway into your website

-To add cryptocurrency payments to your checkout or deposit page, you'll need to integrate your chosen payment gateway provider.
 Depending on your setup and provider, you can do this through plugins, hosted payment pages, APIs or other software tools provided by the gateway service.
-It can take anywhere from 2-8 weeks depending on your setup and internal resource.
+It can take anywhere from 2-8 weeks depending on your setup and internal resources.

 For in-store payments, retailers will also usually require a physical device (similar to a card reader), which integrates with their POS system.

-Step 3 - Optimise for conversion
+Step 3 - Optimize payment page for conversion

-If you're using a hosted payment page it should be optimised for conversion, ensuring that the most popular or highest converting cryptocurrencies are prominently featured and the payment experience is easy.
-If you're building a custom payment journey, your provider should be able to advise you on how to optimse them for the best experience and conversion rates.
+If you're using a hosted payment page it should be optimized for conversion, ensuring that the most popular or highest converting cryptocurrencies are prominently featured and the payment experience is easy.

-Step 4 - Payment selection
+Step 4 - Customer selects crypto payment

 Once your new crypto payment experience is live, your customers can select to pay with cryptocurrency at your checkout from the list of available payment options.
 They choose which cryptocurrency they want to pay with, and they're shown the exchange rate by your provider.
-They accept the exchange rate price, triggering an API request to your crypto payment processor who returns a payment link, restating the value of the payment and the cryptocurrency that the customer has requested to pay in.

-Step 5 - Checking payment details
+Step 5 - Customer confirms payment details

 The payment link will show the customer the amount of cryptocurrency they need to send, and the wallet to send it to (often represented by a QR code).

 To make the payment, your customer needs to open their own cryptocurrency wallet.
 Your payment provider should have integrations with popular crypto wallets making this step of the journey easier.
 Once they've connected their wallet, the customer confirms the payment and sends funds to the merchant's public address.
-In practice, the payee wallet may be owned by the crypto payment processor, removing the need for you to hold any crypto assets on your balance sheet.
-If you don't want your customer to pay the processing fees, ensure that your provider take its fees directly from you.

-Step 7 - Payment processing
+Step 7 - Payment is processed via the blockchain

-When the payment is initiated, your payment provider submits it to the blockchain and it's checked by nodes to ensure the customer has enough funds to make the payment.
-Once verified, the transaction is submitted to a block, awaiting miners to validate it.
 A transaction is typically approved after a validated block has been certified by 12 nodes, taking up to five minutes.
 The transaction is then completed and recorded on the blockchain.
 Some providers offer to guarantee settlement at this point so that you receive instant confirmation.

-Step 8 - Confirmation
+Step 8 - Successful payment is confirmed

 Once the transaction is confirmed on the blockchain network, the crypto payment processing provider notifies both the customer and the merchant about the successful payment.